Pasquale Gravina: Sports Manager

 When in 2005 Gravina has stopped the activity as an athlete, he began to play the role of sports agent who served until 2009.
 At the same time, he also began working with several companies, developing training courses and presentations using the sporting experience translated into business dynamics and founding his personal website pasqualegravina.com.

 He became in April 2009 the General Manager of Sisley Treviso and, after one year, he became CEO.
 In 2012, the last year before the step back from the ownership of the club the Benetton Group, he won the European CEV Cup.

 He became in 2012 President of the Volley Treviso, a club that has inherited the titles of dissolved Sisley Volley providing for youth education and training.

 Manager

 In September 2015 he decided for a new challenge in a different field of work and, until the end of 2016, is the CEO of Trenkwalder Training, a company belonging to the Trenkwalder Group, which plans, organizes and executes individual, sectorial and company training sessions.

-Today is Strategic Selling Director of Gi Group, one of the world's leading companies providing services for the development of the labour market.
+In January 2017 he became Strategic Selling Director of Gi Group Holding, one of the world's leading companies providing services for the development of the labour market.

+In 2024 he changed role within the Group to become Leadership & Training Advisor of Tack TMI, the Global Learning and Development Solution company.